 New Zealand’s long, (hopefully) sunshine-filled summer break is almost here — and it’s the ideal time for businesses to prepare.
 Whether you’re closing completely or operating with a reduced team, these NZ holiday shutdown tips for businesses will help you manage leave smoothly, stay organised, and head into the new year without stress.

-Below, we share simple, practical advice to get your business summer-ready.
+Below, we share simple, practical advice to get your business summer-ready — plus quick, industry-specific prompts for the busy Christmas / New Year period.

 Under the Holidays Act, employers can require an annual closedown — but you must notify employees at least 14 days in advance.
 Make sure everyone understands: